 But Jia Jingchuan, a 27-year-old worker at the Suzhou factory, said the Apple acknowledgment meant nothing to victims like him and that their rights continued to be under threat.

 "I got a call last week from the company asking me to leave.
 They promised to give me 140,000 yuan ($21,253) in compensation for my departure, but only on condition that I sign an exemption agreement, which means the company would not take any responsibility if my health worsened in the future," he said.

 He added that as far as he knew at least eight victims had already left.

-The man also said that he still felt numb in his legs and hands nearly eight months after being discharged from hospital, and that he always felt tired after "very little physical exertion".
+He also said that he still felt numbness in his legs and hands nearly eight months after being discharged from the hospital, and that he always felt tired after "very little physical exertion".

 Wintek Suzhou factory's executives could not be reached on Thursday.

 Nelly Min is an editor at China Daily with more than 10 years of experience as a newspaper editor and photographer.
 She has worked at major newspapers in the U.S., including the Los Angeles Times and the Detroit Free Press.
 She is also fluent in Korean.

 China commemorates Danish hero's courage during Nanjing Massacres.

 Lawmakers and political advisers gather in Beijing to discuss major issues.

 Prince William and Kate Middleton returned to the place where they met and fell in love.